Opticians bring the Christmas magic to Harrogate with sponsorship deal

 "We welcomed lots of happy families for our opening weekend — and our funded shows have already started to make such wonderful festive memories for the families involved."

-Caroline Sullivan, optometrist director at Specsavers Harrogate, said: "We’re delighted to support Encantica this year and help bring the magic of the season to families throughout Harrogate.
+Caroline Sullivan, optometrist director at Specsavers Harrogate, says: "We’re delighted to support Encantica this year and help bring the magic of the season to families throughout Harrogate.

 If you’d like to find out more about Enchantica’s Father Christmas Experience, visit: www.enchanticas.co.uk/christmas